 Even though money was tight, people kept going to see Hollywood movies—now being made in color.
 Musicals, screwball comedies and hard-boiled gangster pictures from the Golden Age of Hollywood—films like “The Wizard of Oz,” “It’s a Wonderful Life,” “Casablanca,” “King Kong,” “Gone With the Wind” and the animated “Snow White and the Seven Dwarfs” from Walt Disney—offered audiences an escape from some of the grim realities of life in the 1930s.

 The Second New Deal

 By the end of the 1930s, the New Deal had come to an end.
 Growing Congressional opposition made it difficult for President Roosevelt to introduce new programs.
-At the same time, as the threat of war loomed on the horizon, the president turned his attention away from domestic politics.
-In December 1941, the Japanese bombed Pearl Harbor and the U.S. entered World War II.
-The war effort stimulated American industry and the Great Depression was over.
+At the same time, as the threat of war in Europe loomed on the horizon—Adolf Hitler was named Chancellor of Germany in 1933, and invaded Poland in 1939—the president turned his attention away from domestic politics.

 Timeline: 1930s.
 Securities and Exchange Commission Historical Society.